kigster/simple-feed/README.md

  1. In the single user case, the return of, say, `#total_count` is an `Integer` value representing the total count for this user.
  2. In the multi-user case, the return is a `SimpleFeed::Response` instance, that can be thought of as a `Hash`, that has the user IDs as the keys, and return results for each user as a value.

-Please see further below the details about the [Batch API](#bach-api).
+Please see further below the details about the [Batch API](#batch-api).

 <a name="single-user-api"/>

 ##### Single-User API

 In the examples below we show responses based on a single-user usage.
-As previously mentioned, the multi-user case is the same, except for the response values, and is discussed further below.
+As previously mentioned, the multi-user usage is the same, except what the response values are, and is discussed further down below.

-Below is a user session that demonstrates simple return values from the feed operations for a given user:
+Let's take a look at a ruby session, which demonstrates return values of the feed operations for a single user:

 ```ruby
 require 'simplefeed'